Dr Shirley Sherwood

 She started the Shirley Sherwood Collection in 1990, and it now includes over 1000 paintings and drawings, representing the work of over 303 contemporary artists from 36 countries around the world.
 She has been curating exhibitions of works from her collection in the Shirley Sherwood Gallery, Royal Botanic Gardens, Kew, UK since it opened in 2008.
 She has exhibited her collection in many other prestigious locations including the Smithsonian Institute in Washington, the Ashmolean Museum in Oxford, the Marciana Library in Venice and the Real Jardín Botánico Madrid.
 She has also written six books and many articles on botanical art.

-She is now concentrating on writing a retrospective book about her 30 years of collecting to accompany a large exhibition in the Shirley Sherwood Gallery to be shown later this year.
+She has recently published a retrospective book about her 30 years of collecting that accompanied a large exhibition in the Shirley Sherwood Gallery.

 The Association of British Botanical Artists is honoured to have Dr Sherwood as their founding Patron.

-Founding member and natural history artist with a primary interest in butterflies and their larval host food plants.
-Elaine spent 20 years as a science teacher before returning to her love of botanical art and I am really looking forward to helping grow the association for the benefit of our members.
+I am a founding member and natural history artist with a primary interest in butterflies and their larval host food plants.
+I spent 20 years as a science teacher before returning to my love of botanical art and I am really looking forward to helping grow the association for the benefit of our members.
 Please feel free to contact me at any time, I would love to hear from you.

 Founding member and highly regarded botanical artist who between paintings works on local plant conservation, surveying wildflower habitats for local authorities and helping local communities improve their wildlife areas.